OWASP/owasp.github.io/pages/projects/projects.md

 <p class="callout-mono left">Code, software, reference material, documentation, and community all working to secure the world's software.</p>

 Projects gives members an opportunity to freely test theories and ideas with the professional advice and support of the OWASP community.
 Every project minimally has their own webpage, mailing list, and Slack Channel.
-Most projects maintain their content in our [GitHub organization](https://github.com/OWASP){:target='_blank'}.
+Most projects maintain their content in our [GitHub organization](https://github.com/OWASP){:target='_blank' rel='noopener'}.

 ## Who Should Start an OWASP Project?
 - Application Developers